kW-Labs/nmecr/index.md

 Note that the actual model forms depend on a number of factors, and the actual model form may be different than the ones shown above.

 Notice that there is no (is_Fri) term or (is_Sun) term in the above eqauations.
 This is because the average energy use on these days is captured by the intercept the respective equations.

+The is_* term implies that the value can be either a 0 or a 1.
+For example, is_Mon will be set to 1 when the timestamp is a Monday to 0 for all other days of the week.

 # Time-of-Week Model